 The Trezor One and Trezor Model T support the same number of coins right now.
 However, the Trezor Model T will begin to support more cryptocurrencies (e.g., Ripple and Monero) which the Trezor One won’t.

-You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option.
+You could trust that your cryptocurrency funds would be safe with either of these, but the Trezor Model T is the superior option (at the moment).

-Check out this Trezor Model T review to learn more.
+Want to learn more?
+Check out this Trezor Model T review.

 Both these other options keep your cryptocurrency just as secure.

 However, the Ledger Nano S supports more cryptocurrencies than either Trezor.
-The Ledger Nano S is cheaper too.
+You can check out my Ledger Nano S review to learn more about it.

 Although not as popular, here are some other options:

 Regardless of how cheap or clunky the Trezor One seems, it’s still a great hardware wallet.